 Lincolnshire are enhancing and improving their safeguarding and early help practices by:

-Lincolnshire are redesigning social work policy, procedure and practice to place Signs of Safety at the centre.
-They are moving to a relationship-based practice model, enabling greater consistency for families by maintaining the same, or most appropriate, key worker for each child.
-They are exploring how to deliver a better transition between Section 17 and early help services.
-This will enable the most appropriate person, who can affect change within a family, to be able to act as the family’s lead worker.
+Lincolnshire has redesigned social work policy, procedure and practice to place Signs of Safety and Restorative Practice at the centre.
+They have moved to a relationship-based practice model, enabling greater consistency for families by maintaining the same, or most appropriate, key worker for each child.

-Lincolnshire are also developing practice based on Research in Practice exploring how best to intervene and support young people engaging in risky behaviour.
-This includes piloting a service which will support a new way of working with adolescents with risk taking behaviours to better support outcomes.
+Lincolnshire have developing practice based on Research in Practice exploring how best to intervene and support young people engaging in risky behaviour.
+This new service Future4Me is being piloted which will support a new way of working with adolescents with risk taking behaviours to better support outcomes.
 The service should give families a greater level of empowerment that they say is lacking.

-Lincolnshire is also creating an innovative and sustainable multi-disciplinary approach to improving academic outcomes, progress, life choices and opportunities for all Lincolnshire children in care and on the edge of care.
-This will be done through the development and implementation of a clearly defined strategy that will support schools to be able to nurture and promote attachment, and support foster carers to give children a thirst for learning so that education is cherished and encouraged.
+Lincolnshire is also one of three authorities leading on the pilot for an alternative to Asset Plus working in conjunction with the Future4Me service pilot as this provides a platform to align all aspects of service delivery.
+Lincolnshire has also created an innovative and sustainable multi-disciplinary approach to improving academic outcomes, progress, life choices and opportunities for all Lincolnshire children in care and on the edge of care.
+This is being delivered through the development and implementation of a clearly defined strategy Caring2Learn that will support schools to be able to nurture and promote attachment, and support foster carers to give children a thirst for learning so that education is cherished and encouraged.